 One of the all-time greats in NFL history, Jim Brown was a special talent that put forth, arguably, the most productive career in league history despite leaving football for good at age 29.
 Debuting at an iconic period for football card collecting, Jim Brown cards, especially his vintage releases, remain very popular with collectors.

-A unique combination of speed and size, Jim Brown was a game changer at running back during his nine seasons with the Cleveland Browns.
-He was a Pro Bowl selection in every year and led the league in rushing yards in each season except for one.
+A unique combination of speed and size, Jim Brown was a game-changer at running back during his nine seasons with the Cleveland Browns.
+He was a Pro Bowl selection every year and led the league in rushing yards in each season except for one.
 It is easy to wonder what might have been if Brown had continued his career.

 However, collectors don't have to wonder about his cardboard legacy, as Jim Brown's career coincided with some very popular releases.
 Starting with his earliest card in 1958, Jim Brown cards are available for each season of his career.
 Following his retirement, there is a decent collecting void until the 1980s.
 Things really picked up for collectors in the 1990s, including Jim Brown autograph and relic cards, and he has remained a fixture of NFL products since then.

-The following guide looks at 15 of the greatest Jim Brown cards of all-time, with a heavy focus on his vintage releases.
+The following guide looks at some of the greatest Jim Brown cards ever made, with a heavy focus on his vintage releases.

 Top Jim Brown Cards of All-Time